ZootHii/RentCarSystem/README.md

 # RentCarSystem
- Rent a Car System using SQL Server and EntityFramework Database design .bak file will be added
+ Rent a Car System using SQL Server and EntityFramework, Database design .bak file will be added